mmirus/gravityforms-regex-validation/README.md

 * RegEx Pattern: ^1[0-9]{1}$
 * Validation Message: Please enter a number between 10-19 (inclusive).

+To install, just download the ZIP for the latest release from this repository and install as normal via WordPress.

 Note: this plugin optionally can be updated using the [Github Updater plugin](https://github.com/afragen/github-updater).